 Then, you have to pay activation fees, called deductibles.
 It is hard to find dental insurance with no waiting period.
 The policy is usually ready to use after about 1-3 months.
 Notice, however, that you have to make regular monthly payments to keep your insurance active throughout the year.

-If you do, you can visit your dentist.
 Some procedures will be available for free, while others will require you to cover a percentage out-of-pocket.
 These are co-payments.
 Despite having an active insurance policy, you may have to pay the full price for the treatment.
 Examples of such cases include when your yearly maximum limit is reached, or if the insurance does not cover a specific procedure.

 What does dental insurance cover?

 Full coverage dental insurance, one that would pay for all procedures completely, doesn’t exist.
 You will need to pay a percentage out-of-pocket for some procedures.

 Exact coverage depends on your plan and the terms you work out with your provider.
 The following, however, tend to be more or less accurate for most dental insurance policies.